1922–23 Western Football League

 The 1922–23 season was the 26th in the history of the Western Football League.

-After many clubs left at the end of the previous season, the Western League once again reverted to a single division.
+After many clubs left at the end of the previous season, the Western League reverted to a single division.
 The champions this season were Weymouth, for the first time in their history.

 Final table

 Two new clubs joined the league this season, and a single division of nine clubs was formed after Clandown, Coleford Athletic, Frome Town, Glastonbury, Horfield United, Paulton Rovers, Street, Timsbury Athletic, Torquay United and Welton Amateurs left the league.